EfazDev/efaz-s-extension-handler/ReadMe.md

-Run the following command to install the necessary packages:

-pip install subprocess

 Please know this project is in beta and all issues can be reported to our discord server: https://discord.gg/63vJtn3y

 v1.0 beta